timmo-nhn/XcaDocumentSource/README.md

 Describes the functionality for converting a CDA document to an ITI-41 message/Registry Metadata and vice-versa.

 ## Use case Scenarios for XcaDocumentSource
+### 1. Municipality Sharing Test Results with National Health Network
+**Scenario**: A municipality’s health department wants to publish lab test results (e.g., COVID-19, bloodwork) from its internal system to the national XCA infrastructure, so they’re available to hospitals and general practitioners (GPs).

+#### Use Case Flow:

+The municipality pushes documents into a local repository or document registry.

+The municipality adapts XcaDocumentSource to talk to their local registry or repository.

+GPs can search and retrieve these documents via the national XCA gateway.

+#### Benefits:
+Eliminates siloed data.
+Test results are accessible to any authorized healthcare professional in the country.

 ## Coding Conventions

 The following coding conventions are used in XcaDocumentSource.
-They are not enforced onto the implementer:
+They are not enforced onto the implementer but described here for informational purposes:
 - Functions are used extensively to break up code and separate concerns.
 No function should rarely be more than 100 lines.
   - Functions should have a single purpose (SRP)
 - Service-classes encapsulate functionality related to a single "purpose" or function (interact with registry/repository, transform objects from X to Y format etc.)